chaos-polymtl/particle_assembler/README.md

 cmake ..
 make

-# The executable will be created as ParticleAssembler
+# The executable will be created as particle_assembler
 ```

 ## Usage